Design training scenarios

 - Lifetime access: You'll have access for the lifetime of the product.

-Work at your own pace: The material is equivalent to a 1.5-day workshop if you use the downloadable templates and complete the on-the-job work.
+Work at your own pace: The material is equivalent to a two-day workshop if you use the downloadable templates and complete the on-the-job work.
 But instead of cramming it all into two exhausting days, you'll go at your own speed and into more depth.

 Portable badge: When you've completed all the on-the-job tasks, you'll earn an Open Badge format badge.
 You can share it with employers and on social media and download a verifiable PDF version (see a sample PDF).